History of globalization: Aftermath of World War I: collapse of globalization

-The first phase of "modern globalization" began to break down at the beginning of the 20th century, with World War I. The European-dominated network were increasingly confronted with images and stories of ‘others’, thus, then took it upon themselves to take the role of world's guardians of universal law and morality.
-Racist and unequal practices became also part of their practices in search of materials and resources that from other regions of the world.
-The increase of world trade before beginning in 1850 right before World War I broke out in 1914 were incentives for bases of direct colonial rule in the global South.
+The first phase of "modern globalization" began to break down at the beginning of the 20th century, with World War I. The European-dominated networks were increasingly confronted with images and stories of 'others', thus, they took it upon themselves to take the role of world's guardians of universal law and morality.
+Racist and unequal practices became also part of their practices in search of materials and resources that came from other regions of the world.
+The increase of world trade before, beginning in 1850 til right before World War I broke out in 1914, incentivized bases of direct colonial rule in the global South.
 Since other European currencies were becoming quite largely circulated, the need to own resource bases became imperative.
 The novelist VM Yeates criticised the financial forces of globalization as a factor in creating World War I. Financial forces as a factor for creating World War 1 seem to be partly responsible.
 An example of this would be France's colonial rule over most of Africa during the 20th century.
-Before World War I broke out, there was no specific aims for the wars in Africa from the French, which left Africans in a “lost” state.
-Military potential of Africa was first to be emphasized unlike its economic potential...at least at first.
+Before World War I broke out, there were no specific aims for the wars in Africa from the French, which left Africans in a “lost” state.
+The military potential of Africa was emphasized over its economic potential, at first.
 France's interest in the military potential of French Africa took a while to be accepted.
 Africans in the French army were treated with feelings of inferiority from the French.
-As for the economic incentive for colonial rule came in 1917 when France's was faced with a crisis of food supply.
+The economic incentive for colonial rule came in 1917, when France was faced with a crisis of food supply.
 This coming after the outbreak of the war which had left France without the ability to support itself agriculturally since France had a shortage of fertilizers and machinery in 1917.